-The South Australian Information Classification System (ICS) was approved by Cabinet to commence on 1 December 2019.
+The South Australian Information Classification System (ICS) commenced on 1 December 2019.

 The ICS is used to assist South Australian public sector agencies1 to assess the confidentiality, integrity and availability of their information assets and ensure the appropriate protections, including protective markings and handling requirements, are assigned.
 The ICS replaces the classifications previously outlined in the Information Security Management Framework (ISMF).